-John H. Roe were married, the cele-mony being performed by Rev. E. I. Goshen, in the presence of a large num-ber of friends.
-The bride was attended only by her father, and wore a going away gown of wistaria color with rat and gloves to match.
-The church was decorated in white and green, large white chystarthenums being used with white chrysanthemums being used with palms, Mr. Jack Berkhoel presided at the organ.
-A wedding breakfast fol-lowed at the home of the bride's parents, Mr. and Mrs. L. E. Hall, on the corner of North State and North Tem-ple streets, only members of the two families being present.
-The decora-tions were in the church colors, white and green, the table having for a cen-terplere a vase of white churcantheterpiece a vase of white chrysanthe-mums, surrounded by ferns.
+At the Congregational church today At the Congregational church today at high noon, Miss Clara M, Hall and John H. Roe were married, the cere-mony being performed by Rev. E. I. Goshen, in the presence of a large num-ber of friends.
+The bride was attended only by her father, and wore a going away gown of wistaria color with hat and gloves to match.
+The church was decorated in white and green, large white chrysanthemums being used with palms.
+Mr. Jack Berkhoel presided at white chrysanthemums being used with palms, Mr. Jack Berkhoel presided at the organ.
+A wedding breakfast fol-lowed at the home of the bride's par-ents, Mr. and Mrs. L. E. Hall, on the corner of North State and North Tem-ple streets, only members of the two families being present.
+The decora-tions were in the church colors, white and green, the table having for a cen-terpiece a vase of white chrysanthe-mums, surrounded by ferns.
 Covers were laid for 12.
 Mr. and Mrs. Roe will be at home after Jan.
 1 at 763 Fourth avenue.

-Nearly 200 guests enjoyed the danc ing party given last night at Odeon hall by Mr. and Mrs. W. H. Child in honor of their sister, Miss Olive Bartel, and the details were all delightful.
-The and the details were all defightful.
+Nearly 200 guests enjoyed the danc-ing party given last night at Odeon hall by Mr. and Mrs. W. H. Child in hall by Mr. and Mrs. W. H. Child in honor of their sister, Miss Olive Barteh, and the details were all delightful.
 The hall was adorned with palms, flowers and potted plants, the music excep-tionally good and a popular program of dances carried out.
-Punch was served throughout the evening and supper in the lower hall.
-Assisting dur-ing the evening were Mrs. Windsor V. Rice, Mrs. W. H. Dickson, Mrs. Hal W. Brown and Mrs. F. V. Silvor. at Chesterfield, Bannock county, Idaho, vice N. Barlow, resigned.
-Brown and Mrs. E. V. Silver.
-Mrs. M. H. Walker was hostess at an elaborate luncheon at her home yes-terday, the decorations being in plnk with a basket of roses as a centerpiece and long-stemmed roses at each place Following the luncheon a program of beautiful music was rendered by Prof. J. J. McClellan on the organ in the hall, and vocal selections by Mrs. C. G. Plummer accompanied by Prof. Me- Thinking About Christmas Gifts?
+Punch was served throughout the evening and supper in the lower hall, Assisting dur-ing the evening were Mrs. Windsor V. Rice, Mrs. W. H. Dickson, Mrs. Hal W. Brown and Mrs. E. V. Silver.

+Mrs. M. H. Walker was hostess at an elaborate luncheon at her home yes-terday, the decorations being in plnk with a basket of roses as a centerplece and long-stemmed roses at each place.
+Following the luncheon a program of beautiful music was rendered by Prof. J. J. McClellan on the organ in the hall, and vocal selections by Mrs. C.

+G. Plummer accompanied by Prof. Me-